RoyVoetman/RealTime-calendar-scraper/README.md

 # RealTime-calendar-scraper
-Web scraper to get all events from the study association website.
+xWeb scraper to get all events from the study association website.

 ## Prerequisites
 - Node